NoemiP94/genshin_world/README.md

  - a Blogpost
  - all users that can manage the application

- This project provides all basic CRUD operations and some other filter (like filter by name or by type) and uploading images.
+ This project provides all basic CRUD operations and some other filters (like filter by name or by type) and uploading images.

 ## ⚙️ How to install